RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 <h1>Summary</h1>
 <h2>Project</h2>
 My project is an A.I.
-Powered Claw Car, a robot that travels using 2 wheels controlled by servos and has a claw attatched on top.
+Powered Claw Car, a robot that travels using 2 wheels controlled by servos and has a claw attached on top.
 Using a raspberry camera module and an object identification A.I. program, it is capable of identifying various objects based a training data set and pick them up with the claw. <br>

 <h2>Components</h2>
 <ul>